rif-zu/cone-kg-news-search-app/readme.md

 ## Objectives

-To provide search and advanced text analytics features.

-this is done through an elastic search index that complements the SPARQL query capabilities of a triplestore.
+To provide a web interface for semantic-based knowledge discovery and acquisition for the public as well as provision of RDF data for researchers and data scientists to acquire knowledge in the domain and furthe rexploit the semantic data for discoveries, automated generation of insights and reasoning from linked data.
+This furthe provides advanced text analytics features through an elastic search index that complements the SPARQL query capabilities of a triplestore.

 ## Datasets

 Raw datasets

 - Aylien
-- Ieee
+- IEEE
 - Covid-19-articles

 Knowledge graph-related